divisionind/BackpacksRemastered/README.md

 - Translations are cached in the `.i18nExtractor` directory, delete the cache file corresponding to your desired language to grab the latest translations of that language from google.
 - See above notes about 429 errors.

+## Building
+Requirements:
+  - Gradle
+  - Java 8 **and** 11 (if on windows try AdoptOpenJDK)
+  - Git

+One major note which needs to be made is that the i18nExtractor plugin uses Java 11 features.
+This means that Gradle must be run with Java 11.
+However, most Minecraft servers are still on Java 8, so, the final plugin must be built for Java 8.

+#### Setting up Gradle:
+##### The Console
+1. install both JDKs
+2. set Java 11 as your default
+3. proceed with the build normally

+##### IntelliJ IDEA
+1. again, install both JDKs
+2. go to `File->Project Structure`
+3. change "Project SDK" to Java 11
+4. change "Project language level" to Java 8

+For other IDEs, try the console method or just otherwise configure it to run Gradle with Java 11.
+Gradle should figure out that it needs to build for Java 8 on its own.

+#### The steps
+*NOTE: These steps will be for building from the console.
+Most IDEs will simply provide you with a way to run Gradle tasks, just add an entry for the task "pack".*
+1. clone the repo `git clone https://github.com/divisionind/BackpacksRemastered.git`
+2. enter repo dir `cd BackpacksRemastered`
+3. run the build task `gradlew pack`
+4. The final plugin jar will be located in `build/libs/BackpacksRemastered*.jar`

+The first build will translate all of the strings from the project using google translate (see *Adding languages*) this may fail as the project is very large.
+If it does, wait a few hours to a day and try to build again to get the rest of the strings.
+If you don't want this to be an issue, remove some languages.